ashejim/C769/_sources/task2.md

 For sources, you should follow [APA guidelines](https://apastyle.apa.org/style-grammar-guidelines).
 Avoid errors by using the [MS Word Reference Tool](https://support.microsoft.com/en-us/office/create-a-bibliography-citations-and-references-17686589-4824-4940-9c69-342c289fa2a5) to create and manage references.

 :::{warning}
 Students have reported missed mistakes when using the Google doc Grammarly extension.
-Therefore, we advise that you copy and paste it into the online app or purchase the premium version for MS Word.
+Therefore, we advise copying content directly into the app or purchasing the premium version and checking grammar in MS Word.
 :::

+For the best writing help contact the [Writing Center](https://my.wgu.edu/success-centers/writing-center).

 ## FAQ
 **I've completed task 2.
 Should I send it to my course instructor for review?**